Davidmacias123/File-Manipulation-and-Directory-buildout/README.md

 Docker is installed and the version is displayed.
 The Docker service is active (running) and enabled.
 Displaying “active (running)” means the daemon is ready to accept container commands.

+Pull the official NGINX image
+Use the Docker command to pull the official NGINX image from Docker Hub:

+`sudo docker pull nginx`